Military dictatorship

-A military dictatorship, or a military regime, is a type of dictatorship where supreme power is held and exercised by the armed forces.
-Military dictatorships are led by either the ranking commander-in-chief (i.e. a military dictator) or by a council of military officers known as a military junta.
+A military dictatorship is a type of dictatorship where supreme power is held and exercised by a member of the armed forces.
+Military dictatorships are usually led by the commander-in-chief of the military or the leading figure in military junta.
 They are most often formed by military coups or by the empowerment of the military through a popular uprising in times of domestic unrest or instability.
 The military nominally seeks power to restore order or fight corruption, but the personal motivations of military officers will vary.

 Modern military dictatorship developed in Latin America during the 19th century, and it expanded in Europe during the early-20th century.
 It saw a resurgence during the Cold War, and new military dictatorships were established in Africa, Asia, and Latin America in the 1960s.
 Some scholars have asserted that the number of military dictatorships has declined since the end of the Cold War.